MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: A 'DELETE' request to remove a specific doctor associated with a doctorId.
+Description: A `DELETE` request to remove a specific doctor associated with a doctorId.
 This request must include an authorization token for an admin user.

 ```